Balance Training: Exercises for Dizziness and Balance

 Chronic vestibular dysfunction 3–6 months for optimal compensation

 Research consistently shows that the single best predictor of recovery is exercise compliance.
 People who practice their exercises daily, as prescribed, recover faster than those who exercise sporadically.
-Most vestibular rehabilitation programs recommend exercises 3–5 times per day for short durations (1–2 minutes each) rather than one long session.
+Most balance training programs recommend exercises 3–5 times per day for short durations (1–2 minutes each) rather than one long session.

-Important: Vestibular rehabilitation exercises are supposed to provoke mild symptoms.
+Important: Balance training exercises are supposed to provoke mild symptoms.
 If an exercise makes you slightly dizzy, that means it is working.
 However, the symptoms should subside within a few minutes after stopping.
 If dizziness persists for hours, you are pushing too hard.
 Dial back the intensity and progress more gradually.

 Tips for Getting the Most from Your Exercises

-Cervio Has 8+ Vestibular Rehabilitation Exercises Built In
+Cervio Has 8+ Balance Training Exercises Built In

-The Cervio app includes a complete vestibular rehabilitation program with gaze stabilization (VOR training), balance progressions, and habituation exercises.
+The Cervio app includes a complete balance training program with gaze stabilization (VOR training), balance progressions, and habituation exercises.
 The app features automatic timers, rest period countdowns, and a symptom tracking system that lets you rate your dizziness and headache levels after each session so you can see your progress over weeks and months.

-The 8-week program was designed based on evidence-based rehabilitation protocols and progresses automatically from basic technique learning to full load normalization.
+The 8-week program was designed based on evidence-based mobility training protocols and progresses automatically from basic technique learning to full load normalization.

 Start Free with Cervio